clowa/arduino-plant-watering/docs/README.md

 ## Open questions

 - Can the pumps actually be powered by the same 12 V power supply?
+  -> Yes they can, as long as the power supply can provide enough current for all pumps.
-- What can be used to control the speed of the pumps? _PWM?_
+- What can be used to control the speed of the pumps?
+  -> You can use PWM (Pulse Width Modulation) to control the speed of the pumps.
+However, be aware that the excess energy will be dissipated as heat.
 - What can be used to measure the water level in the water tank?
+  -> There are a lot of different options to measure the water level in a tank.
+Some of the most common are ultrasonic sensors, float switches and capacitive liquid level sensors.
+The best option will depend on the specifications of the water tank and the requirements of the project.
+Mostly a small float switch will be enough to detect the water level in the tank.

 ## Hardware